 I don't always think of using fish in a curry but it takes such a short time to cook it makes a brilliantly quick meal.

 What nicer place is there to shop than an Italian deli and in Theo Randall's inspiring book The Italian Deli Cookbook you can find out what to do with all those tempting ingredients you find there.

 The cookbook I've probably cooked most from in the last couple of years is Sami Tamimi and Tara Wigley's fabulous Falastin which is all about the food of Sami's Palestinian childhood together with some more contemporary recipes of which this is one.

 If you're looking for an impressive dish for Valentine's Day try this delicious scallop ceviche from Rick and Katie Toogood's Prawn on the Lawn: Fish and Seafood to Share.
 (It feeds 4 but I'm sure you can manage it between you!)

 A super-easy, delicious, midweek supper from Gill Meller's latest book Outside which you could, as he says, cook indoors or outdoors.

 French onion soup is one of the classic French bistro dishes, famously served to late night Parisian partygoers.
-But if you don't feel up to it at 2am or whenever you roll in, it makes a restorative lunch for a chilly weekend after a brisk walk in the snow.
+But if you don't feel up to it at 2am or whenever you roll in, it makes a warming supper for a chilly winter evening.